yaralahruthik/enta/README.md

 1. After cloning, run `npm install` in the directory to get the dependencies.
 2. Update the firebase config to your details in src/firebase/firebase.utils.js.
+3. Update the TMDB API key to yours, though you can use mine.

 ## Available Scripts